Micael Bydén

-General Per Micael Bydén (born 13 June 1964) is the Supreme Commander of the Swedish Armed Forces, appointed on 11 September 2015.
-He was earlier senior commander in the Swedish Air Force.
-Bydén served as the Chief of Air Force between 2012 and 2015.
+General Per Micael Bydén (born 13 June 1964) is a retired Swedish Air Force officer.
+Bydén served as Supreme Commander of the Swedish Armed Forces from 2015 to 2024.
+Prior to that, he served as the Chief of Air Force and commander of the Air Component Command from 2012 and 2015.

 Early life

 Bydén was born in Gnarp, Sweden, the son of Alvar and Gun Bydén.
-He did his mandatory military service in Älvsborg Coastal Artillery Regiment (KA 4) in Gothenburg in 1982 and then attended the Coastal Artillery and Navy Officers Academy in Gothenburg and Karlskrona from 1983 to 1985 and was commissioned as second lieutenant in the naval mine and boat service in Härnösand Coastal Artillery Regiment the same year.
+He did his mandatory military service in Älvsborg Coastal Artillery Regiment (KA 4) in Gothenburg in 1982 and then attended the Coastal Artillery and Navy Officers Academy in Gothenburg and Karlskrona from 1983 to 1985 and was commissioned as second lieutenant in the naval mine and boat service in Härnösand Coastal Artillery Regiment (KA 5) the same year.